Moutah/pokedex/README.md

 - 🎯 designates a **primary** objective that you _MUST_ complete.
 - 🧠 designates a **bonus** objective that you _CAN_ complete.
 - 💡 designates a **hint** that may provide additional help.
 - 🟢 designates a **test** command that can be run to validate your implementation.
+Note that for the test to run, the app must be accessible on `http://localhost:4200`.
+Make sure you have a terminal running `npm start` in parallel of your tests.

 > ⚠️ As a senior developer, we ask that you complete at least 2 bonus objectives.